 - 1. To prepare students to become highly skilled teaching professionals. - 2.
-To prepare students to become highly skilled performers on their principal instrument. - To give students a comprehensive musical education which includes experiences in traditional ensembles, jazz and contemporary ensembles, conducting, form & analysis, music history, music of diverse cultures, pedagogy, music technology, composition, improvisation and professional development. - 4.
-To increase students' understanding and awareness of the arts in relation to society, in particular the education system, thereby developing life-long advocates of the arts.
-Self-declared music education majors must maintain a GPA of 2.67 or higher upon the completion of 30 credits of course work in order to remain a self-declared education major.
-Students who fail to meet this requirement will be notified by the dean of the School of Visual and Performing Arts.
-Students must achieve a GPA of 2.8 or higher in order to be accepted into all professional education programs as candidates for teacher certification.
+To prepare students to become highly skilled performers on their principal instrument. - 3.
+To give students a comprehensive musical education which includes experiences in traditional ensembles, jazz and contemporary ensembles, conducting, form & analysis, music history, music of diverse cultures, pedagogy, music technology, composition, improvisation and professional development.
+4. To increase students' understanding and awareness of the arts in relation to society, in particular the education system, thereby developing life-long advocates of the arts.
+Self-declared Music Education majors must maintain a GPA of 2.8 or higher upon the completion of 30 credits of course work in order to remain a self-declared Education major.
+Students who fail to meet this requirement will be notified of their candidacy status by the Dean of the School of Visual and Performing Arts.
+Students must achieve a GPA of 3.0 or higher in order to be accepted into all professional education programs as candidates for teacher certification.
 Requirements: Bachelor of Science in Music Education - Certification PK-12 Completion of a minimum of 131 semester hours including the physical education requirement, and requirements in music, music education, and education as specified by course number and title in the eight-semester sequence shown below.
 Recommended sequence: